Facebook Pixel Advising Frequently Asked Questions | Western Kentucky University

 Frequently Asked Questions

 If you believe you have the wrong advisor assigned to you, please contact the Advising and Career Development Center at (270) 745-5065.
-If you are requesting a change in advisor, please fill out the Change of Major/Minor/Advisor form.
+If you are requesting a change in advisor, please fill out the Change of Major/Minor/Advisor Form available in TopNet.

-Changes in majors, minors, concentrations, and advisors are made upon request by students.
-Students must submit a Major, Minor, Concentration, Advisor Change Form to the academic department that administers the student’s chosen program.
-This form is available online for students in TopNet.
+Changes in majors, certificates, minors, concentrations, and advisors are made upon request by students.
+Students must submit a Major/Certificate/Minor/Concentration/Advisor Change Form to the academic department that administers the student’s chosen program.
+This form is available online for students in TopNet, and may be accessed and submitted by following the instructions below:

 • Click on "Student Records"

-• Click on "Change Major, Minor, Concentration, Advisor"
+• Click on "Change Major, Certificate, Minor, Concentration, Advisor"

-• Print out the form and bring it to the location indicated on the bottom of the page for the appropriate signatures (Regional Campus students should bring the form to their Regional Campus advisor for processing).
+• Print out the form and bring it to the location indicated at the bottom of the form, or send via email to the department email address indicated on the bottom of the form, for the appropriate signatures.
+Regional Campus students should bring the form, or send via it email, to their Regional Campus advisor for processing.

-Generally the answer is no. There are advisors at Glasgow, Owensboro, and Elizabethtown/Fort Knox locations to work with you on the requirements of general education and majors offered at each of the Regional Campuses.
-There are Colleges within WKU that will ocassionally send an academic advisor to the Regional Campuses to advise students for specific programs.
-For more information on those program, please do contact the main office of the Regional Center in which you are enrolled.
+Generally, the answer is no. There are advisors at Glasgow, Owensboro, and Elizabethtown/Fort Knox locations to work with you on the requirements of general education and majors offered at each of the Regional Campuses.
+There are Colleges within WKU that will ocassionally send an advisor to the Regional Campuses to advise students for specific programs.
+For more information on those programs, please contact the main office of the Regional Campus in which you are enrolled.

 Auditing a class means that you will be required to show up to class, participate, and complete all assignments, but you will not receive credit for the class.

 You can sign up to audit a class without special permission prior to the first day of the term.
-After that time, the instructor must grant permission for you to audit a class by signing the course audit form.
-You should obtain this form in the Office of the Registrar, complete the form, obtain the instructor's signature, and return the form to the Office of the Registrar prior to the deadline for changing from credit to audit, printed in the Academic Calendar in the Registration Guide.
+After that time, the instructor must grant permission for you to audit a class by signing a course audit form.
+You should obtain this form in the Office of the Registrar, complete the form, obtain the instructor's signature, and return the form to the Office of the Registrar prior to the deadline for changing from credit to audit, which is noted in the Academic Calendar in the Registration Guide.

 An academic renewal program is available to qualified undergraduate students.
 Academic renewal prevents the voided coursework from counting toward graduation and the computation of the grade point average; however, the voided coursework will remain a part of the transcript.
 Qualified undergraduate students must have either at least 60 credit hours (counting hours before and after readmission) or not attended any accredited college or university for at least two previous years.
 If further courses are required to graduate, students must have a cumulative grade point average, since readmission, of at least 2.0 (with no grade below “D”), computed at the end of the term in which the student completes the lesser of 12 semester hours of courses numbered 100 or above or the number of such hours required to fulfill all other graduation requirements with the exception of GPA.